techiaith/spacy-tagiwr-ency/README.md

 ## Installing spaCy

 To use the tagger, spaCy must first be installed.
-We currently recommend installing version 2.3.2 as we have not yet caught up with the significant changes to the library in version 3 (we intend to update the Welsh components and submit them to spaCy's creators before the end of March 2023).
+We currently recommend installing version 2.3.9 as we have not yet caught up with the significant changes to the library in version 3 (we intend to update the Welsh components and submit them to spaCy's creators).

 You can install spaCy as follows: